CShark/obs-better-multiview/Readme.md

 Currently there is no config UI for the OBS settings, so you have to enter the password, port & host of obs manually in the settings.json

 ## Removing the app
-StreamDeck adds two scenes to your OBS: multiview and preview.
+This multiview adds two scenes to your OBS: multiview and preview.
 Just delete them.
-StreamDeck will recreate them if necessary.
+The app will recreate them if necessary.

 ## Available Plugins
 The available plugins come from personal use.
 Any ideas can be either suggested or added as a pull request.